Canara Bank Reports 22% Jump in Q1 Profit, CEO Optimistic About Future

 *this image is generated using AI for illustrative purposes only.

-Canara Bank , one of India's leading public sector banks, has disclosed its interest payment schedule for Basel III Compliant Tier I and Tier II Bonds covering the period from August to December 2025.
-The announcement, which includes details on record dates and potential call options, reflects the bank's commitment to transparency and regulatory compliance.
+Canara Bank , one of India's leading public sector banks, has successfully completed its annual interest payment of ₹1,178.52 crore on Basel III Compliant Additional Tier 1 Bonds.
+The payment was made on December 11, 2025, demonstrating the bank's commitment to timely debt servicing and regulatory compliance.

 Bond Portfolio Overview

-The bank's bond portfolio, totaling approximately Rs 26,089.00 crore across 15 instruments, carries interest rates ranging from 7.09% to 8.62%.
+The bank's comprehensive bond portfolio totals approximately ₹26,089.00 crore across 15 instruments, with interest rates ranging from 7.09% to 8.62%.
 These bonds play a crucial role in maintaining the bank's capital adequacy under Basel III norms.

-For these bonds, both principal and annual interest amounts will be paid on their respective maturity dates.
+Additionally, two bonds are scheduled to reach maturity in December 2025, with both principal and annual interest amounts to be paid on their respective maturity dates.

 Regulatory Compliance

-The bank has emphasized that the record dates are fixed to determine eligible bondholders for interest payments.
-This move aligns with Regulations 50 and 60 (Chapter – V) of SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015.
+The interest payment was executed in accordance with Regulation 57 of SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015.
+The bank has emphasized that record dates are fixed to determine eligible bondholders for interest payments, aligning with Regulations 50 and 60 (Chapter – V) of the same regulations.

 Investor Implications